immutant/immutant.org/news/2014-06-09-immutant-messaging-2x.md

   registers a function to be called each time a message arrives at the destination

-If the destination is a queue, we can to synchronous messaging ([request-response]):
+If the destination is a queue, we can do synchronous messaging ([request-response]):

 * [respond](#{api_doc_for_2x_version('LATEST', 'messaging', 'respond')}) -